yochaigal/cairn/hacks/backgrounds/hunter.md

 ## Starting Gear

 - 3d6 gold pieces
 - Three days’ rations
 - Torches (2)
 - Canopy bed
 - Skinning knife (d8)
 - Longbow (d10, bulky)

-## Why did you leave your job?
+## Why Did You Leave the Hunting Grounds?
+Roll 1d6:

 1. **Tormented:** Thinking you were ridding yourself of a garden-variety pest, you poisoned the pet mole of a particularly cantankerous gnome.
 They have since defiled your gardens and wilted your herbs whenever they could.
 2. **Haunted**: When you were a child one of your village playmates drowned while you two were playing in a lake.
 You never told their parents, and for the past several years you have been seeing your friends face in the mounds of dirt where you go to pick herbs.